tact/Canopy/Targets/Canopy/Sources/Canopy.docc/Features and behaviors.md

 When using this technique, you should have only one change request of a given type “in flight” at any given time.
 If you run two simultaneous requests to receive zone changes for the same zone, you may receive back two different change tokens and two different sets of records.
 It’s difficult to reason about which of them is the “right” one.

 Canopy serializes the database and zone fetches and makes sure only one request of a given type is in flight at any given time.
 You may still ask it to run many requests, but execution of later requests will wait for earlier ones to finish.

+## Account status stream for current user

+Observing account status changes for the current user is a multi-step process with the system CloudKit API.
+You must listen to [CKAccountChanged](https://developer.apple.com/documentation/foundation/nsnotification/name/1399172-ckaccountchanged) notifications.
+Whenever you get one, you need to use the [accountStatus](https://developer.apple.com/documentation/cloudkit/ckcontainer/1399180-accountstatus) API of `CKContainer` to find out what the actual status is.

+Canopy does all of this work internally, and provides you a simple stream of the account statuses.
+See ``CKContainerAPIType/accountStatusStream``.